 If you are:

 You will be required to sign a document confirming that you meet one of the above criteria as part of your purchase process.

 If you are a New Zealand citizen living overseas and wish to buy an investment property, then the fact that you are not living in New Zealand will not count against you - there is a hot market for investment properties at the moment, with Kiwis who are currently living in all parts of the globe keen to invest in the New Zealand property market.

 One question we are asked from time to time is whether the spouse or partner of a New Zealand citizen is required to obtain consent under the OIA in order to join their New Zealand spouse in ownership of a property where the spouse is not a New Zealand resident.
 The answer is no, because under the OIA there is a "spouse or partner" exemption, meaning that the non-New Zealander can "piggyback" off their New Zealand spouse or partner, provided the couple are buying "relationship property".

-The law in this area is complicated, with many variables, so if you have any questions or concerns please contact us - we can assist you with the whole conveyancing process, from start to finish, contact Sarah Manning, Partner (DDI 03 343 8456 / firstname.lastname@example.org).
+The law in this area is complicated, with many variables, so if you have any questions or concerns please contact us - we can assist you with the whole conveyancing process, from start to finish, contact Sarah Manning, Principal (DDI 03 343 8456 / firstname.lastname@example.org).